OlivierLD/raspberry-coffee/NMEA-Mux-Other-Clients/README.md

 To give you another point of view, this would tell you how to start writing a client like OpenCPN or SeaWi...

+### TCP Channel
+The NMEA-multiplexer implements and supports a TCP channel.
+In other words, the TCP channel is a TCP client that assumes that the server will send NMEA sentences through this channel.
+The client connects to the server (with its name or IP, and port), and starts receiving.
+This TCP server can indeed be implemented in many languages...
+See in [Java-TCP-Python](../Java-TCP-Python/src/main/python/nmea/README.md) for a Python example of such a TCP server.

+# TODO (in progress)
+NMEA Parsers
+- in Python
+- in C

 ---